chrisdominguez79/chrisdominguez79/README.md

 - 👋 Hi, I’m @chrisdominguez79
 - 👀 I’m interested in gaming and coding
 - 🌱 I’m currently learning how to code in Python,HTML,CSS
-- 💞️ I’m looking to collaborate on coding
+- 💞️ I’m looking to get an internship and collaborate in coding
 - 📫 How to reach me dominguez0599@gmail.com

 <!---